dillonator/pi-temperature-sensor/README.md

 ## Alerting
 Setup email service with free SendGrid account.
 Generate API key for sending email.

-Edit grafana.ini file.
-My location was below; yours may vary based on how it was installed.
+Edit the grafana.ini file.
+My location was below; yours may vary based on how it was installed and platform.
 ```
 sudo nano /etc/grafana/grafana.ini
 ```